 People with certain types of non-Hodgkin’s lymphoma may have biological therapy to boost the immune system to fight cancer effectively.

 Monoclonal antibodies are used for lymphoma.
 They are proteins that can bind to cancer cells to help the immune system kill lymphoma cells.
-Patients receive this treatment through a vein at the doctor’s clinic or hospital.

 Stem Cell Transplantation